kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 This enables manually create regular releases, as well as any hotfix if required in the future.

-From here it is easy to automate regular release, so that a new version will [deploy continuously](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment#:~:text=To%20put%20it%20simply%20continuous,except%20that%20releases%20happen%20automatically.).
+From here it is easy to automate regular release, so that a new version will [deliver continuously](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment#:~:text=To%20put%20it%20simply%20continuous,except%20that%20releases%20happen%20automatically.).

 #### On Push to **Main** Branch Workflow